Epsilon-Lee/paper-jam/topics/finetuning-methods-for-foundation-models.md

-# Fine-tuning methods for foundation models
+# Few-shot and fine-tuning methods for foundation models

 - [How to Fine-Tune BERT for Text Classification?](https://arxiv.org/pdf/1905.05583.pdf), arXiv.v3 Feb.
 5 2020.
 - [Don’t Stop Pretraining: Adapt Language Models to Domains and Tasks](https://arxiv.org/pdf/2004.10964.pdf), arXiv.v5 May 5 2020.